 Schedule your time to vote and make sure your login and PIN work at cdpaccess.com NOW!

 take action today on the 2021 IECC

-MAPC is partnering with the Energy Efficient Codes Coalition (EECC), the Northeast Energy Efficiency Partnership (NEEP), the Massachusetts Climate Action Network (MCAN), and the Sierra Club Massachusetts Chapter to encourage Massachusetts municipalities to register to vote and have a voice in the creation of a more energy efficient and climate-smart 2021 International Energy Conservation Code.
+MAPC is partnering with the Energy Efficient Codes Coalition (EECC), the Northeast Energy Efficiency Partnership (NEEP), the Massachusetts Climate Action Network (MCAN), and the Sierra Club Massachusetts Chapter to encourage Massachusetts municipalities to vote and have a voice in the creation of a more energy efficient and climate-smart 2021 International Energy Conservation Code.

 Voting on the IECC allows your community to have a significant national and local impact on improving the building sector.

 HOW TO VOTE ON THE 2021 IECC